Cooperation with neighbouring countries on mobility

 Die Autobahn

 As part of a major reform, the federal government's Autobahn GmbH was established on 13 September 2018.
 In 2021, Autobahn GmbH took over the planning, construction, operation, maintenance, financing and asset management of the entire German motorway network.
 These activities are currently carried out by 16 state road authorities.
-With around 13,000 km of motorway, it will be one of the largest road authorities in Europe.
+With around 13,000 km of motorway, is one of the largest road authorities in Europe.

 In 2019, Autobahn GmbH joined the Four Nation Road-Worker Safety Working Group together with Highways England, the Flemish Roads and Traffic Agency, the German Straßen, NRW (North Rhine-Westphalian road authority) and Rijkswaterstaat.
 Three more working groups followed in 2021, covering winter maintenance, bridges and road pavement.